WillhKessler/embarc/index.md

     - label: "About"
       url: "/about/"
 #author_profile: true
-excerpt: "Geospatial Data Wrangling • Geospatial Analysis • Cartography • Health Geography Research"
+excerpt: "Bikepacking • Dirt-road Touring • Gravel Cycling"
 intro:
   - excerpt: >
      Put in a blurb about bikepacking and adventure cycling in Eastern MA here.